pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The `PartialOrd` derive macro orders types based on the lexographical order of their members:
+The `PartialOrd` derive macro orders types based on the lexicographical order of their members:

 ```rust
 // generates PartialOrd impl which orders